HeetaParmar/HeetaParmar/README.md

 - 👋 Hi, I’m @HeetaParmar
-- 👀 I’m interested in Data Analytics and Data Science
+- 👀 I’m interested in Data Analytics and Data Science and GenAi.
+- Looking forward to collaborate on GenAi projects.
 - 🌱 I’m currently pursuing Msc statistics and data science  degree .
-- I’m looking to strength my skills and profile (on linkedin and kaggle) .
+- I’m looking to strength my skills .